carloslima/dhsnapshot/README.markdown

 2. Rename dhsnapshot.conf.sample to dhsnapshot.conf
 3. Edit it.
 4. Make sure the directory you're backing up to on the backup server exists
-5. Setup ssh public key authentication and save the private key to a file named id_rsa on the same directory
+5. Setup ssh public key authentication
 6. Run it manually for the first time
 7. Schedule a set of cron jobs to do it automatically.